 Solutions and recommendations for changes, upgrades, revisions, and current practices must be based on a complete understanding of key cost drivers: those factors which are the root cause of your company’s high costs.
 Often, recommendations for change are based on assumptions, not facts, and therefore may be incorrect.

 Analyze Effectiveness & Integration of Work Comp Components

 A thorough review of the level of understanding and awareness of the company management and the perception and attitude of employees is also critical to an effective assessment.
-In regard to internal control procedures, consider the consistency with which they are applied and look for procedures which are implemented in a timely manner.
+In regard to internal control procedures, consider the consistency with which they are applied and look for procedures which are implemented promptly.
 For example, delays in referring claims to the insurance company and delays in an employee’s return to work may be causes of higher than normal indemnity costs.
 Delays in referral of cases to a physician reviewer may result in higher medical costs due to unnecessary requests for medical examinations such as IMEs.
 Good procedures are only good if they are consistently and timely applied.

 Consider Intangible Issues

 Information should also be considered about more intangible issues such as internal company reporting relationships and duties of personnel having responsibility for workers’ compensation.
 Basic information about the company, its industry, number and location of employees, makeup of the work force and type of work is essential to a proper assessment.
 For example, problems associated with off-site employees are different than those associated with employees who are located on-site.
 Off-site employees such as delivery people, outside sales forces or seasonal construction crews may have little or no supervision, use different transportation modes or be required to carry more tools or materials than employees working in a manufacturing facility.
 This impacts the types of workers’ compensation cases and expenses to the company from these employees.